istgsatya/gfgcheese/README.md

 ---

 ## ⚠️ Disclaimer
-make sure faculties dont find about me
+make sure faculties never get to know about this
 ---

-just let it run overnight
+just let it run overnight problem solving will be there soon